tgragnato/magnetico/README.md

 ## Why?

 BitTorrent, being a distributed P2P file sharing protocol, has long suffered because of the centralised entities that people depended on for searching torrents (websites) and for discovering other peers (trackers).
-Introduction of DHT (distributed hash table) eliminated the need for trackers, allowing peers to discover each other through other peers and to fetch metadata from the leechers & seeders in the network. **magnetico** is the finishing move that allows users to search for torrents in the network, hence removing the need for centralised torrent websites.
+Introduction of DHT (distributed hash table) eliminated the need for trackers, allowing peers to discover each other through other peers and to fetch metadata from the leechers & seeders in the network.

+**magnetico** is the finishing move that allows users to search for torrents in the network, hence removing the need for centralised torrent websites.

+The primary purpose for this fork extends beyond **_content discovery_** and building resilient infrastructure for information sharing that's **_resistant to censorship_** and single points of failure.

+The nodes in this fork actively respond to DHT queries they receive, **_contributing to the network_** rather than just passively crawling it.

+An interesting side effect of this operating mode is that it confuses DHT network scanners, **_hiding users' actual downloads in a cloud of 'ghost' replies_**, increasing the difficulty of aggregating such data into accurate tracking profiles.